clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 ## Wrap-up

 Thanks for reading this far!
 I hope you've been able to learn something new.
 Would love to know how you get on your journey into the fun world of Containers, Kubernetes and Tailscale.
-Stay in touch here <a href="https://q6o.to/czt" target="_blank">`Twitter`</a> or <a href="https://q6o.to/czm" target="_blank">`Mastodon`</a>
+Stay in touch here <a href="https://q6o.to/czt" target="_blank">`x Twitter`</a> or <a href="https://q6o.to/czm" target="_blank">`Mastodon`</a>